Rate this page:

-For example, to allow inline CSS in our app, use the following configuration:
+For example, to allow inline CSS in your app, use the following configuration:

 permissions: content: styles: - 'unsafe-inline'

 You must define the new entries in the file before you deploy the app.
-See Permissions to know how to define these new entries in both and sections.
+See Permissions to learn how to define these new entries in both the and sections.

 Note, modifying these entries may result in a major version upgrade of your app.
 Your app users may again be required to agree to the permissions of your app.
 See the Upgrade the app section below for more details.